 - Early and broad exposure: Support policies and programs that ensure principles of computer science, computational thinking, and STEM skills are integrated, where possible, in other subjects of K-12 instruction.

-- Awareness and inspiration: Support school and public/private programs that inspire the next generation of students to pursue STEM and computer science careers, provide real-world applied learning opportunities, and educate parents about opportunities in these fields.
+- Awareness and inspiration: Support school and public/private programs that inspire the next generation of students to pursue STEM and computer science careers, provide real-world applied learning opportunities like internships and apprenticeships, and educate parents about opportunities in these fields.

 Promote High Standards and Accountability